Featured article

 Cross Training Shoes

-Nike Free Metcon 5 Shoe Review
+Nike Metcon 9 Review

 Prilepin's Chart (or table) shows the optimal intensity (% of 1RM) and volume (total numer of reps) for Olympic weightlifting training as observed by AS Prilepin - who was a junior and national weightlifting coach for the Soviet Union.